ammm56/lings/cmd/lingsminer/README.md

 # lingsminer

-Hoosatminer is a CPU-based miner for lings
+Lingsminer is a CPU-based miner for lings

 ## Requirements